Bad breath is a common problem that can affect us at any stage in our lives. Read our guide to the causes & ways to help prevent it

 The most common cause of bad breath is a poor oral hygiene routine – in other words, not cleaning our teeth properly or regularly enough.
 When we eat, the bacteria naturally present in our mouths begin to multiply.
 If we don't regularly remove the bacteria by cleaning, they can give off unpleasant-smelling gases that cause bad breath.

-Particles of food left behind by poor brushing, or by not flossing, will also be broken down by our mouth bacteria and produce an unpleasant smell.
+Particles of food left behind by poor brushing, or by not flossing, will also be broken down by the bacteria in our mouth and produce an unpleasant smell.
 Similarly, if you wear a denture or other oral appliance (such as a removable brace) and it’s not cleaned properly, bacteria can build up on the surface creating a smell.

-If you have bad breath regularly, it can also be a sign that you're developing gum disease.
-The gums may become red and swollen, and may bleed while cleaning your teeth or when you touch them.
+If you have bad breath regularly, it can be a sign that you're developing gum disease.
+The gums may become red and swollen and may bleed while cleaning your teeth or when you touch them.

 • Nose, throat and lung infections such as bronchitis, tonsillitis or sinusitis